 Configure sendmail with Gmail on Ubuntu

 Sendmail is a popular mail transfer agent used to send emails from one computer to another.
-It may installed by default on Ubuntu, which makes it a convenient option to sending emails from server.
-If you use Gmail, you can configure sendmail to send emails through Gmail account.
+It is often installed by default on Ubuntu, making it a convenient option for sending emails from a server.
+If you use Gmail, you can configure sendmail to send emails through your Gmail account.

 In this article, we will show you the process of configuring sendmail with Gmail on Ubuntu.